FUJAKEY/Mygame/README.md

 uses **SFML** for rendering and **Box2D** for physics.
 The layout is organised so that the same code base can be compiled on Linux, Windows and Android.

+The current demo implements a simple frozen block that can freeze the player and a basic grappling hook using a Box2D distance joint.
+Levels are loaded from a CSV text file located in `assets/level.csv`.

 ## Directory layout

 ```